Surya6969/HackerRank/0001 Solve Me First/README.md

-Complete the function solveMeFirst to compute the sum of two integers.
+# Complete the function solveMeFirst to compute the sum of two integers

-##Function prototype:
+## Function prototype

 int solveMeFirst(int x, int y);